 paid work means work for financial gain or reward (whether as an employee, a self-employed person or otherwise).

-unpaid work means work that is not paid work.
+Part III Functions and powers of Organisation Division 3 Compulsory questioning powers unpaid work means work that is not paid work.